The government has asked us to work out what needs to be done to improve children and young people’s mental health and wellbeing.

 Growing up is meant to be one of the very best times in anyone’s life but it can also be tough.
 There are many pressures and some young people, such as children in care and those leaving care, are exposed to situations and experiences that can make them particularly vulnerable.

 Experiencing mental health concerns is not unusual.
 At least one in four of the population experience problems at some point in their lives.
-Over half of the mental health problems in adult life (excluding dementia) start by the age of 14 and seventy-five per cent by age 18.
+Over half of the mental health problems in adult life (excluding dementia) start by the age of 14 and 75% by age 18.